jamesworden/LanesBackend/README.md

 ### App Secrets & Environment Variables

-To make this repository open source, a few things need to be done:
+To make this repository open source, I had to do a few things:
 - Purge my commit history of sensitive data
 - Make sensitive data that I will not purge from commit history "un-sensitive"
 - Use enviornment variable injection to not reveal sensitive data, like connection strings or api keys.

-This section addresses how these issues ought to be handled.

 #### What is an 'App Secret' or 'Environment Variable'